-As is the case with all states in the country, California has what are known as escheat laws.
-These are laws that dictates what happens to property of all types if the owner cannot be found.
+As is the case with all states in the country, California has what is known as escheat laws.
+These are laws that dictate what happens to the property of all types if the owner cannot be found.
 A situation in which escheat laws come into play is when a tenant dies and the next of kin cannot be located.
 The matter of finding relatives of a tenant was discussed previously.

 A landlord doesn’t have the legal right to take full possession of the personal property of a tenant.
 Similarly, a landlord must follow California law as it pertains to the security deposit a tenant posted when renting a property.
 In other words, a landlord must fully itemize how some or all of the security deposit was utilized following a tenant’s death.
 (This can include cleaning the apartment, including biohazard cleanup if a tenant suffered an unattended death and the body was not promptly discovered.)

 If for some reason a portion of the security deposit remains, the landlord cannot simply pocket that for his or her use.
 Rather, it will also be subject to California escheat laws.